Walter Bass, Jr.

 State winners of the Sunbelt Expo award will receive a $2,500 cash award and an expense-paid trip to the Sunbelt Expo from the sponsors.
 A vest from the sponsors will be given to each state winner and nominator.
 The Moultrie Colquitt Co.
 Chamber of Commerce will give each state winner a local keepsake.

 The state winners are now eligible for the $15,000 cash prize awarded to the overall winner by the sponsors.
 Massey Ferguson North America will provide each state winner with a gift package and the overall winner with the use of a Massey Ferguson tractor for a year or 250 hours (whichever comes first).
-A jacket from the sponsors will be given to the overall winner.
-Hays LTI will award the overall winner with a HAYS Smoker/Grill.
-In addition, the overall winner will receive a Henry Repeating Arms American Farmer Tribute Edition rifle from Reinke Irrigation.
+A jacket will be given to the overall winner from the sponsors.
+Hays LTI will award the overall winner with a HAYS Smoker/Grill and the overall winner will receive a Henry Repeating Arms American Farmer Tribute Edition rifle from Reinke Irrigation.
+In addition, the state winners and overall winner will receive a diesel additive prize package from Howes Products.